Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Is it realistic to exit with profit in Incheon as of 2026?

-As of early 2026, the likelihood of exiting with profit in Incheon is medium to high if you buy in the right location, negotiate well, and hold for at least 3 to 5 years to ride out short-term market fluctuations.
+As of early 2026, the likelihood of exiting with a profit on an Incheon property purchase is medium to high if you buy a well-located apartment at a negotiated price and hold for at least five years, but it drops significantly for short holds or poorly located assets.

 What sources have we used to write this blog article?